Liz Cambage

 She played for the Australia national team, the Opals, between 2009 and 2021, winning a gold medal in the 2018 Commonwealth Games, silver in the 2018 World Cup, and bronze in the 2012 Olympics.

 Early life

-Cambage was born on 18 August 1991 in London to a Nigerian father and Australian mother.
+Cambage was born on 18 August 1991 in London to a Nigerian father and an Australian mother.
 Her parents separated when Cambage was three months old and she moved to Australia with her mother.
 First settling in Eden in New South Wales, the family moved to Melbourne when Cambage was 10 years of age and later the Mornington Peninsula.